 First, liquor and beer are not allowed to be brought on the ship to enjoy during the cruise (but you can buy them in port and have the staff hold them until the end of the trip).

 Wine is allowed to be brought on the ship.
 Virgin says you can bring two regular-sized (750 ml) bottles per cabin.
 No word on champagne, but it should be fine.
 There are also no corkage fees mentioned, saving you some money.

 Alcohol Allowed: Two bottles of wine per stateroom.
 Source

 What is a corkage fee and how can I avoid it?

 Corkage fees are charges applied to alcohol you bring on the ship and consume in public areas.
 So if you bring on a bottle of wine and drink it in a dining room, the fee will apply.

 Most of the time this fee doesn’t apply to alcohol consumed in the cabin.
 So if you want to avoid the charge, you can simply enjoy your drink in the room.
 One thing to note is that it’s doubtful that anyone would give you bother if you were to put a drink into a glass and then walk around the ship with it.

 What if I bring on alcohol from a port?

 One popular thing that many people do is buy alcohol in port.
 Often you can find these in duty-free stores, or find drinks you wouldn’t get back home or at cheaper prices.
 But don’t think you’ll be able to drink these back on the ship.

-Instead, when you board with bottles bought in port, they will be held by the cruise line until the end of the trip and returned to you the last night of the cruise.
+Instead, when you board with bottles bought in port (no matter is it’s wine, beers, liquor, or anything else), they will be held by the cruise line until the end of the trip and returned to you the last night of the cruise.